trongaus/trongaus.github.io/about.md

 #### **Travel** ####
 Another thing I would do more if I could!
 I, like most people, truly do want to see the world.
 Last summer, I spent six weeks studying abroad at Notre Dame's campus in London, England, and during my time there I took trips to see Cinque Terre and Florence, Italy; Barcelona, Spain; and Paris, France.
 It undoubtedly was the best six weeks of my life, and I hope to be able to go back to London someday soon.
 I also like to travel around a little closer to home: I've visited around 18 of the 50 states, Canada, Mexico, Aruba, St. Thomas, St. Maarten, and the Dominican Republic!
 Seeing new places is something I will forever enjoy.
-I also like to document some of my expenditures on my [VSCO page][trongaus-vsco], so feel free to check that out as well!
+I also like to document some of my adventures on my [VSCO page][trongaus-vsco], so feel free to check that out as well!

 #### **Reading** ####